The Role of Orthopaedics In Orthodontics

 As long as these block appliances are worn always except brushing and eating, then your countenance will improve and become noticeable and long-lasting in a few months.
-We do recommend you practicing with them soon and always to reap the benefits fast.
+We do recommend you practice with them soon and always to reap the benefits fast.

 It will take some time to get used to working with the plates.
 Your speech may be unintelligible in the first few days.
-But with ample practise, you should be talking normally in no time.
+But with ample practice, you should be talking normally in no time.

 Cervical Pull and High Pull Headgear

 We use two types of functional appliances to correct a pronounced overbite in children by inhibiting the growth of the upper jaw.
-These two appliances help in maintaining correct bite and also helps in tooth spacing after tooth extraction.
+These two appliances help in maintaining correct bite and also help in tooth spacing after tooth extraction.

 Both appliances utilise a U-shaped wire that is attached to the bands of the back teeth.
 The only difference is the Cervical Pull Headgear has a strap that goes behind the neck as an anchor for the contraption, while the High Pull Headgear has a strap that goes behind and over the head.